Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 - when a partly specified component resolves to several possible choices, the tool selects:
     - (a) the default `Cvariant` of the component as defined in the PDSC file.
     - (b) the component with the higher `Cversion` value.
-    - (c) and error message is issued when two identical components are defined by multiple vendors and `Cvendor` is not specified.
+    - (c) an error message is issued when two identical components are defined by multiple vendors and `Cvendor` is not specified.
 - the partly specified component is extended by:
     - version information from the software pack.
     - default variant definition from the software pack.

 The fully resolved component name is shown in the [`*.cbuild.yml`](YML-CBuild-Format.md) output file.

+!!!
+Note
+    Before CMSIS-Toolbox 2.7, a component that omitted `Csub` resolved to the first matching component.
+Installing additional software packs could change therefore component selection.
+When a component is defined with `Csub` it is now required to specify.

 **Multiple component definitions are rejected**